itdxer/neupy/site/docs/quickstart.rst

 ********************

 The MNIST problem is probably the most known for those who have already heared about neural networks.
-This short tutorial contains simple solution for this problem that you can quickly build by your own using NeuPy.
-Let's dive in.
+This short tutorial shows you how to build prediction models in NeuPy.
+Let's start developing model.

 First of all we need to load data.